 According to the Canadian Association for Graduate Studies, Newfoundland and Labrador has the highest percentage of full-time international master’s and doctoral students in Canada.
 In 2015, Memorial ranked first among Canadian universities in the International Student Barometer in the category of support from the graduate school.

-- 15% of the student population is international students and over one-third of all graduate students are international students
+- 20% of the student population is international students and nearly 40% of all graduate students are international students

 - 125 exchange agreements in more than 40 countries